The History of English

 The History of Early English Routledge, 2016

-‘Johnson’s History of Early English does not disappoint.
+The book provides an accessible and student-friendly introduction to the history of the English language from its beginnings until the end of the Early Modern English period.
+Taking an activity-based approach, this text ensures that students learn by engaging with the fascinating evolution of this language rather than simply reading about it.‘Johnson’s History of Early English does not disappoint.
 He has the knack of presenting difficult material in a refreshingly digestible and interactive style which links up the ancient-and-long-ago with today, and all of that is done without compromising on detail: he includes topics that are abuzz in the research world of the history of English’.

 Peter Tan, National University of Singapore